 Procedure for FP, Stainless Steel and Glass Sampling Equipment

-This procedure must be used when sampling for ALL analyte groups: extractable organics, metals, nutrients, etc. or if a single decontamination protocol is desired to clean all FP, stainless steel and glass equipment.
+This procedure must be used when sampling for ALL analyte groups: extractable organics, metals, nutrients, etc., or if a single decontamination protocol is desired to clean all FP, stainless steel and glass equipment.

 Rinse equipment with hot tap water.

-Soak equipment in a hot, sudsy water solution (Liqui-Nox or equivalent - see FC 1001, section 1).
+Soak equipment in a hot, sudsy water solution (Liquinox or equivalent - see FC 1001, section 1).

 If necessary, use a brush to remove particulate matter or surface film.
+When cleaning equipment for PFAS sampling, use a new brush.

 Rinse thoroughly with hot tap water.